Skip to article frontmatterSkip to article content

-Welcome to the official repository for Spatial Data Management with DuckDB: From SQL Basics to Advanced Geospatial Analytics.
-This repository contains all the code examples featured in the book, designed to help you learn and apply DuckDB for geospatial analysis.
+Welcome to the official website for Spatial Data Management with DuckDB: From SQL Basics to Advanced Geospatial Analytics.
+This website contains all the code examples featured in the book, designed to help you learn and apply DuckDB for geospatial analysis.

 If you use this book in your research or teaching, please consider citing it as follows: